Product structures in Floer theory for Lagrangian cobordisms: An -structure

 Let us take another term of \eqref{second terme1}, for example:

-This one counts again unfinished buildings of height $1|1|0$ with the following conditions: \begin{enumerate} \item assume $a_d,\dots,a_{n+j+1}$ are Reeb chords: if $n+j+1<d$, then $f^{(d-j+1)}(a_d,\dots,a_{n+j+1})=0$, and if $n+j+1=d$, then $f^{(1)}(a_d)=a_d$.
-In this latter case, the term above counts unfinished buildings with two components in the central level having a common asymptote to an intersection point, and one banana in the bottom level having two positive Reeb chords asymptotics $\gamma_{1,d}$ (as an input, which is the output of $f^{(n+1)}$) and $\gamma_{d+1,1}$ (output) and $a_d$ as a negative Reeb chord asymptotic. \item if $a_d,\dots,a_{n+j+1}$ contains at least one intersection point, and we assume it is $a_{n+j+1}$ (just to simplify the writing of moduli spaces below), we get then an unfinished building with three components in the central level: two of them have a common asymptotic to an intersection point and the other is disjoint from them and has asymptotes $a_d,\dots,a_{n+j+1}$ and a Reeb chord $\gamma_{n+j+1,d+1}$ (output of $f^{(d-j+1)}$).
-The bottom level contains a banana with positive Reeb chords which are the output of $f^{(n+1)}$, the chord $\gamma_{n+j+1,d+1}$ and a chord $\gamma_{d+1,1}$ as output. \end{enumerate} In the two cases above, we assume that at least one asymptotic among $a_{n+j},\dots,a_{n+1},a_n,\dots a_1$ is an intersection point, otherwise the term vanishes for energy reasons.
-Again, in order to simplify the moduli spaces, assume that $a_1$ is an intersection point.
-Then, in each case the two components in the central level having a common asymptotic can be glued and thus after gluing we get an unfinished building in:
+This one counts again unfinished buildings of height $1|1|0$ with the following conditions: \begin{enumerate} \item assume $a_k,\dots,a_{n+j+1}$ are Reeb chords: if $n+j+1<k$, then $f^{(k-n-j)}(a_k,\dots,a_{n+j+1})=0$, and if $n+j+1=k$, then $f^{(1)}(a_k)=a_k$.
+In this latter case, the term above counts unfinished buildings with two components in the middle level having a common asymptotic to an intersection point, and one banana in the bottom level having 3 mixed Reeb chords asymptotics: one output positive Reeb chord asymptotic at a chord $\gamma_{k+1,1}$, and two inputs which are a positive Reeb chord $\gamma_{1,k}$ (output of $f^{(n+1)}$), and the chord $a_k$ as a negative asymptotic. \item if $a_k,\dots,a_{n+j+1}$ contains at least one intersection point, we get then an unfinished building with three components in the middle level: two of them have a common asymptotic to an intersection point and the other is disjoint from them and has asymptotics to $a_k,\dots,a_{n+j+1}$ and a Reeb chord $\gamma_{n+j+1,k+1}$ (output of $f^{(k-n-j)}$).
+The bottom level contains a banana with 3 mixed Reeb chord asymptotics which are all positive: a Reeb chord $\gamma_{1,n+j+1}$ (the output of $f^{(n+1)}$) and the chord $\gamma_{n+j+1,k+1}$ as inputs, and a chord $\gamma_{k+1,1}$ as output. \end{enumerate} In the two cases above, we assume that at least one asymptotic among $a_{n+j},\dots,a_{n+1},a_n,\dots a_1$ is an intersection point, otherwise the term vanishes for energy reasons.
+Then, in each case the two components in the middle level having a common asymptotic can be glued and thus after gluing we get an unfinished building in:

 for the case (1) above, and in

 for the case (2) above.
 More generally, each term of the sum \eqref{second terme1} takes the form